jyotisham/jyotisha/Delhi/MULTI_NEW_MOON_SIDEREAL_MONTH_ADHIKA_AMAANTA__CHITRA_AT_180/_index.md

 +++
-title = "+MULTI NEW MOON SIDEREAL MONTH ADHIKA  CHITRA AT 180"
+title = "+multi new moon adhika amAnta  chitra at 180"

 +++